Goal: By 2030, 50 per cent of all trips within Whistler are by transit and active transport such as walking, biking and e-biking.

 - Improve transit stop infrastructure, adding more benches, shelters and accessible features.

-- Engage with province to increase regional transit between Whistler and neighbours.
+- Engage with provincial government and neighboring community partners to increase regional transit between Whistler and neighbours.

-- Prioritize active transport infrastructure by closing gaps in Valley Trail network.
+- Prioritize active transport infrastructure by closing gaps in the Valley Trail network, creating protected bike lanes, and enhancing the quality of the network with lighting.

 Land use considerations